-School Timing Changed In Jammu Division
+School timing changed in Jammu Division

-JAMMU, Apr 24: The Directorate of School Education Jammu Wednesday announced a change in the school timings for all government and private schools in the Summer Zones of Jammu Division.
+Jammu Tawi, Apr 24: The Directorate of School Education Jammu on Wednesday announced a change in the school timings for all government and private schools in the Summer Zones of Jammu Division.

 According to an order issued by the Directorate of School Education Jammu, Starting from the 1st of May 2024, until the 30th of September 2024, all government as well as Private recognized Schools upto Higher Secondary Level fallings in Summer Zones of Jammu Division will observe a new timing of 8:00 A.M to 2:00 P.M.